ROCm/rocWMMA/docs/source/Linux_Install_Guide.rst

     sudo dnf upgrade
     sudo dnf install rocWMMA

-Once installed, rocWMMA can be used just like any other library with a C API.
+Once installed, rocWMMA can be used just like any other library with a C++ API.
-The rocWMMA.h header file will need to be included in the user code in order to make calls into rocWMMA.
+The rocwmma.hpp header file will need to be included in the user code in order to make calls into rocWMMA.

-Once installed, rocWMMA.h can be found in the /opt/rocm/include directory.
+Once installed, rocwmma.hpp can be found in the /opt/rocm/include directory.
 Only this installed file should be used when needed in user code.
 Other rocWMMA files can be found in /opt/rocm/include/internal, however these files should not be directly included.